vokosun/Data_Analytics_Portfolio/README.md

 5. **Results and Interpretation:** The project interprets the results, including p-values, variable importance, and odds ratios, to understand the relationships between various factors and drug use.
 The McFadden's R2 value is calculated to evaluate the predictive power of the model.

-6.**Endogeneity and Model Comparison:** The project addresses endogeneity by using a simultaneous equation model, comparing the 2SLS and 3SLS approaches.
+6. **Endogeneity and Model Comparison:** The project addresses endogeneity by using a simultaneous equation model, comparing the 2SLS and 3SLS approaches.
 Hausman's specification test is employed to select the more appropriate model.

 **Tools Used:**